Gouranga-Maity/MSAR-UNet-A-Multi-Scale-Attention-Refinement-U-Net-Model-for-Microscopic-Medical-Image-Segmentation/README.md

 # MSAR-UNet-A-Multi-Scale-Attention-Refinement-U-Net-Model-for-Microscopic-Medical-Image-Segmentation

-Abstract.
-Automatic and accurate nuclei segmentation in histopathol- ogy images is a fundamental task in computational pathology, yet it remains highly challenging due to complex nuclear morphologies, vari- ations in shape, size, and staining intensity, and frequent overlaps be-
+Abstract:  Automatic and accurate nuclei segmentation in histopathol- ogy images is a fundamental task in computational pathology, yet it remains highly challenging due to complex nuclear morphologies, vari- ations in shape, size, and staining intensity, and frequent overlaps be-